vinnicc/dota/README.md

 Caveat: Getting a list of matches via `api.matches` will call [GetMatchHistory](https://wiki.teamfortress.com/wiki/WebAPI/GetMatchHistory) which has very few attributes for the matches returned (obviously for performance reasons), as opposed to getting info about a particular match via `api.matches(id)` which will instead call [GetMatchDetails](https://wiki.teamfortress.com/wiki/WebAPI/GetMatchDetails).
 In both cases, the matches returned will be instances of `Dota::API::Match`.
 In the future, there will be subclasses to distinguish the two.

-When an instance method in a `Dota::API::Match` class returns `nil`, it most likely means the endpoint called doesn't support the value required yet.
+When an instance method in a `Dota::API::Match` class returns `nil`, it most likely means the endpoint called doesn't provide it yet.

 ```ruby
 match.id                      # => 789645621